fedora-copr/copr/doc/user_documentation.rst

 may be built in Copr, as long as they don't violate the license requirements in point 2. above.

+.. _`faq-high-performance-builders`:

+.. rubric:: Can you lend me faster Copr builders? :ref:`¶ <faq-high-performance-builders>`

+Yes, glad you asking!
+But you don't always want this, see — :ref:`high_performance_builders`.

 .. _`Is it safe to use Copr?`:

 .. rubric::  Is it safe to use Copr? :ref:`¶ <Is it safe to use Copr?>`